-Due to COVID-19, we are accepting online courses for all prerequisites completed during the following terms: spring, summer and fall 2020, and spring, summer and fall 2021.
+Due to COVID-19, we are accepting online courses for all prerequisites completed during spring 2020 through fall 2022.
 Courses must be completed with a letter grade, as pass/no pass or credit/no credit is not acceptable.

 A minimum of 68 semester units of college level coursework is required for admission to the PharmD program, including all requirements listed below.
 All requirements must be completed, in progress, or planned before your application will be reviewed.